 I also used the “repeated sales” process to analyze changes in prices.
 Indeed, if I want to know if the treaty had an impact on prices, I cannot only use existing flows and compare the mean of prices over year.
 Indeed, the Treaty could affect prices but also the composition of traded goods into a category (e.g. “Wines of France”).
 And if import duties decrease, maybe more low-quality wines – with lower prices – could be exported.
 This does not in any way mean that prices fall due to the Treaty.

+To track the impact of the Treaty on prices, I needed to predict the evolution of the price for each good for a given group of goods (e.g. Wine of Bordeaux, Wine of Nantes, ordinary Wine: for “Wine of France”), even if a specific good is not sold for a particular year.
+As said before, I used once again the “repeated sales” process to have a price index for each year.
+With the regression (1), I obtained a coefficient B1, t for each year, then I could estimate the price index thanks to the following equation (3):